MAT-services/MAT-Menu/README.md

   |-> 1.1

   |-> 1.2 Adding "pinned apps" option, Modifications of icons, modification of the elemnets placement.
+New background style.

 Thank's you for viewing.